<

 As they meet Sunday at AT&T Stadium for the first time this season, only the 6-2 Eagles remain a Super Bowl contender.
 At 3-5, the Cowboys' season is in a tailspin and now they will have to play without Dak Prescott for at least the next four games.

-ESPN Nation reporters Tim McManus (Eagles) and Todd Archer (Cowboys) look at what has gone right and wrong so far in 2024.
+ESPN NFL Nation reporters Tim McManus (Eagles) and Todd Archer (Cowboys) look at what has gone right and wrong so far in 2024.

 Coaches

-Dallas Cowboys
+Cowboys

-Philadelphia Eagles
+Eagles

 It hasn't exactly been a walk in the park for Sirianni.
 His in-game decision-making has routinely come into question, including last week when his aggressiveness backfired in what should have been a blowout win against the Jacksonville Jaguars.
-He jousted with fans and was serenaded with boos and "Fire Nick" chants during a close win against the Browns Week 6.
+He jousted with fans and was serenaded with boos and "Fire Nick" chants during a close win against the Browns in Week 6.
 But a four-game win streak has calmed the waters a bit and strengthened the voices of his defenders, who are quick to note that he has the best winning percentage (.678) in team history.

 Quarterbacks

-Dallas Cowboys
+Cowboys

 Prescott is out until Dec.
-9 -- if not longer -- due to his injured hamsting.
+9 -- if not longer -- due to his injured hamstring.
 Hours before the season started, he agreed to a four-year, $240 million contract that made him the highest-paid player in NFL history.
 His production in the first seven-plus games has not been good enough.
 He had 11 touchdown passes and eight interceptions.
 He became the first Cowboys quarterback to have three straight games with multiple interceptions since Troy Aikman in 1992.
 A year after finishing second in the MVP voting and leading the NFL in touchdown passes (36), this season has been nothing but a disappointment for Prescott.

-Philadelphia Eagles
+Eagles

 The effectiveness of the ground game has made life easier for Jalen Hurts, who has zero giveaways the past four games after turning the ball over seven times in the first four contests.
-The offense is evolving under offensive coordinator Kellen Moore, with motion, under center plays and play-action on the rise.
+The offense is evolving under offensive coordinator Kellen Moore, with motion, under-center plays and play-action on the rise.
 Hurts has reacted well to the changes while also successfully taking over pre-snap protections from Kelce this season.
 After an inconsistent showing last season, Hurts appears to be rounding back into form.

 Running backs

-Dallas Cowboys
+Cowboys

 They were willing to go with a running back by committee after losing Tony Pollard in free agency.
 They did not explore the addition of free agent Derrick Henry, who is now running wild for the Baltimore Ravens.
 They certainly didn't look into Saquon Barkley, who signed with the Eagles.
-Perhaps none of them would be any better considering how the offensive line has played, but the reunion with Ezekiel Elliott has not worked.
+Perhaps none of them would be any better considering how the offensive line has played, but the Cowboys' reunion with Ezekiel Elliott has not worked.
 The addition of Dalvin Cook hasn't either.
 Thanks to last week's 137-yard effort, the Cowboys rank 31st in rushing.

-Philadelphia Eagles
+Eagles

 The Eagles went out of character and spent a good bit of money (3 years, $37.75 million) on a running back, believing Barkley was a special player and would be rejuvenated in this talent-rich offense.
 Boy were they right.
-From reverse-leaping a Jaguars defender Sunday to averaging more than 10 yards per carry against his old team, the Giants, in Week 7, Barkley has been a marvel.
+From reverse-leaping a Jaguars defender on Sunday to averaging more than 10 yards per carry against his old team, the Giants, in Week 7, Barkley has been a marvel.
 Philadelphia has switched its offensive identity to be more run-heavy because of him, helping spark this recent string of success.
 The idea that running backs can't be major difference-makers in today's NFL is being dispelled by Barkley, run after game-altering run.

 Receivers

-Dallas Cowboys
+Cowboys

 CeeDee Lamb's start to the season may have been slowed by his training camp absence as he awaited the contract that made him the second-highest paid receiver in the NFL.
 The chemistry he and Prescott had last year when he led the NFL in receptions was missing.
 He has one 100-yard game so far with 53 catches for 660 yards and four scores.
 Good numbers, but not what was expected when the season started.
-It has not helped that the Cowboys have trailed by such large margins that it made it easier for defenses to focus on him even more with the coverages.
+It has not helped that the Cowboys have trailed by such large margins that it made it easier for defenses to focus on him even more with their coverages.

-Philadelphia Eagles
+Eagles

 One of the NFL's top WR tandems is being paid like it.
 The Eagles gave A.J.
 Brown a three-year, $96 million extension not long after inking DeVonta Smith to a three-year, $75 million extension in April.
 Brown's impact is undeniable -- the Eagles are 5-0 with him in the lineup this season compared to 1-2 when he was sidelined with a hamstring injury -- and Smith's spectacular one-handed TD catch against the Jags was just another example of how special he is.
 The Eagles dished out a lot of money to skill players this offseason and to this point have gotten very sound returns.